 In this all-hands-on-deck moment, we need greater urgency and accountability.
 There is a crisis on our streets.
 Houselessness is a long-term problem across Multnomah County, made enormously worse by the pandemic.
 It requires immediate action to address the humanitarian crisis happening all around us.
 Voters have generously stepped up to fund affordable housing, shelters, and supportive services.
 Our community deserves a leader who will put these dollars to good use and move people into shelter, housing, or safe rest sites as quickly as possible.
 As a County Commissioner, I helped establish a Good Neighbor Agreement between a new shelter in the Foster-Powell neighborhood and the surrounding community.
 Beforehand, many community members and business owners were opposed to the shelter.
 After eight months of listening sessions and public input meetings, the Laurelwood Shelter and surrounding neighborhoods and businesses signed a Good Neighbor Agreement, built on newfound trust between businesses, residents, and the new shelter.
-As of September 2021, the shelter has housed 758 community members and seen more than 250 transition to stable housing.
+As of the start of 2022, the shelter has housed 1,000 people and seen 300 move into permanent housing.

 We face an epidemic in gun violence, nowhere more so than my east Portland district, and we need immediate interventions to break cycles of violence.
 I’ve fought to invest in community-based organizations that have deep relationships with those suffering the brunt of this epidemic.
 We need to continue expanding the capacity of community-based organizations to do the work necessary to reduce gun violence, domestic violence, and the perpetuation of incarceration.
 And I will maintain the additional funding allocated in October 2021 in the District Attorney’s office to ensure the timely investigation and prosecution of gun violence crimes, and will continue to build a coalition-based model on this issue.